Molokans: 19th–20th centuries CE

-It is said that, in 1900, despite the persecution there could have been about a half-million Spiritual Christians in the Russia empire.
+It is said that in 1900, despite the persecutions by the Tsarist government and Orthodox Church, there could have been about a half-million Spiritual Christians in the Russian empire.
 These figures appear, however, to be vastly exaggerated.
-In 1912, there were only 133,935 Molokane and 4,844 Pryguny counted in Russia (census of the Department of Spiritual Affairs; see Glenn Dynner: "Holy Dissent: Jewish and Christian Mystics in Eastern Europe", 2011).
+In 1912, there were only 133,935 Molokane and 4,844 Pryguny counted in Russia (census of the Department of Spiritual Affairs).